Articles

 🧠 Understand the trade-offs of browser-based vs. enterprise-grade

 Affordable digital signage is usually browser-based, meaning it operates in your smart TV's web browser.
-If you need offline play, opt for an enterprise-grade solution like Scala.
+If you need offline play in environments with intermittent internet, opt for an enterprise-grade solution like Scala, OptiSigns, or YoDeck that supports offline caching.

 🎨 Look for built-in content creation tools